-Unlock the secret wonders of tiny Bhutan, a peaceable kingdom high in the Himalayas with AdventureWomen in 2021.
+Unlock the secret wonders of tiny Bhutan, a peaceable kingdom high in the Himalayas with AdventureWomen.
 Discover an astonishing natural diversity as you hike to fabled temples, participate in traditional ceremonies, and camp beneath starry skies.
 Along the way, experience the warm embrace of a culture rooted in kindness, spiritual traditions, and a deep reverence for nature.

 Bhutan’s Himalayan mountain vistas, sweeping valleys, and deep forests create a stunning backdrop for adventures that speak to body, mind, and spirit.
 During 12 lost-in-time days discover wonders both earthly and divine, and a kingdom that values – and measures – its Gross National Happiness.

 Meet your AdventureWomen traveling companions in Bangkok and fly to Paro, Bhutan.
 It’s instant immersion into this colorful riverside town as you set out for the richly adorned Kyichu Lhakhang Monastery.
 Toast to your upcoming adventures during a lively welcome dinner.
 In the morning drive up 13,000-foot-high Chele La Pass, then follow strings of prayer flags on a panoramic walk to the summit.